 Pets can give people with dementia feelings of unconditional love.
 But getting a new pet isn’t a decision to be made lightly.
-Here we share 6 things to consider before seeking a pet for someone with dementia, and some personal experiences shared by members of our online community.
+There are lots of things to consider before seeking a pet for someone with dementia.

-People with dementia can find caring for an animal to be a source of support and stress relief.
-A person living with dementia can also benefit from companionship and friendship from keeping a pet and it may provide a sense of purpose.
+People with dementia can find caring for an animal to be a source of support and comfort.
+A person living with dementia can also benefit from the companionship and friendship from keeping a pet, and caring for the pet may also provide a sense of purpose.

 How can a person with dementia benefit from keeping a pet?

 'I believe that having a pet has helped [my other half] maintain some empathy for another living being.
 Maybe he's lost that depth of understanding for me, but he really has an honest loving connection with her and that is really worth keeping.’

 Dementia Talking Point community member, Lawson58

 Visits from an animal can be an energetic experience or an exciting part of a person’s day.
 Animals can be a wonderful source of love and laughter for people with dementia.

 6 things to consider before getting a pet for a person with dementia

-In order to make this decision, they will need to understand the level of commitment involved.
+In order to make this decision, they will need to understand the level of commitment and responsibility involved.

 Cats and dogs can live for many years and require daily care and attention.
-This will include feeding, exercise, going to the vet, cleaning up after the animal, and more.
+This will include feeding and hydrating, exercise, going to the vet, cleaning up after the animal, bathing or grooming them, and more.
 It’s very important to consider the welfare of the animal.

 Keep in mind that some breeders, rescue centres, or pet shops may not be willing to sell a pet to a person with dementia.
 Sellers may be hesitant if they feel the person may be unable to properly look after the pet.